Passing the Torch

 This year is something of an exception, in that I only recently met the young Patriot in this Veterans Day profile.
 He is, in part, by his own account, the product of Patriot Post mentoring, and a fine representative of the next generation of Veterans.

 With humbling regularity, I hear from young Patriots who are serving our nation in many capacities, whose decision to do so was influenced during their formative years by our advocacy for Liberty and Rule of Law.
-Such is the case with 2LT Lee Miller, now the youngest honorary member of our National Advisory Committee.
+Such is the case with our military analyst Lee Miller, a West Point graduate, Army Ranger and SF combat veteran, now the youngest honorary member of our National Advisory Committee.

 I have had the pleasure of meeting thousands of young military personnel, enlisted and officer ranks, from all walks of life.
 Lee’s patriotic spirit and heart for serving others are typical of what has inspired many of them to serve.
-They are thus typical of the next generation of American Veterans.
+They are this generation’s American Patriots who will be the next generation of proud veterans.

 I asked him about his inspiration to become an Army Ranger.